werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_gitlab_ci_cd_with_kubernetes_executor.md

     ...
 ```

-### Kube config
+### Kubeconfig

-Setup `WERF_KUBECONFIG_BASE64` secret environment variable in gitlab project with the content of `~/.kube/config` in base64 encoding. werf will automatically use this configuration to connect to the kubernetes cluster which is the target for application.
+Assign the base64-encoded contents of `~/.kube/config` to the `WERF_KUBECONFIG_BASE64` environment variable in the GitLab project. werf will automatically use this configuration to connect to the target Kubernetes cluster.

-This method is suitable when kubernetes executor and target kubernetes cluster are 2 different clusters.
+This method is appropriate when the Kubernetes executor and the target Kubernetes cluster are two different clusters.

-## 4. Configure project gitlab-ci.yml
+## 4. Configure gitlab-ci.yml of the project

-Basic build and deploy job for a project:
+Below is a description of the basic build and deploy job for a project:

 ```yaml
 stages: